Reformed Presbyterian Church of Equatorial Guinea: The IRPGE today

 Today, the IRPGE is a minority church within the country of Equatorial Guinea, which is dominated by Roman Catholic Churches and belief.
 According to data collected in 2006, the IRPGE counted approximately 8,000 members in 21 congregations, including those on the mainland and on the island of Bioko.
 However, a more recent survey by the church ascertains a decline in memberships.
 The approximate number of members has fallen to 3,500 in the three presbyteries "Centro", "Corisco", and "East" and the total of now 29 congregations.
 According to the WCC statistics the church has 8,230 members in 29 congregations served by 21 pastors.
 Manuel Nzoh Asumu has been General Secretary of the IRPGE since 2009.
 The IRPGE is set up in a typical Presbyterian system (Presbyterianism).

 Equatorial Guinea is the only Spanish-speaking country in Africa.
 The people in senior positions within the IRPGE speak Spanish and frequently French as a second language.
 Many church members do not understand Spanish very well, but mostly communicate in their local languages.

 Church networks

-The incorporation into national and international church networks such as the Council of Evangelical Churches of Equatorial Guinea (CIEGE), the World Communion of Reformed Churches (WCRC) or the World Council of Churches (WCC) is indispensable for the functioning IRPGE.
+The incorporation into national and international church networks such as the World Communion of Reformed Churches, the World Council of Churches and the Council of Evangelical Churches of Equatorial Guinea (CIEGE), is indispensable for the functioning IRPGE.

 The connection to the Presbyterian Church of Cameroon (EPC) appears to be still quite influential in terms of organisation, administration and education.
 In relation to the ordination of women, the IRPGE abides by the regulations of the EPC and does not ordinate women to date.